alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

     GET     /transactions/:id/edit        controllers.Transactions.edit(id: Long)
     GET     /transactions/:id/delete      controllers.Transactions.delete(id: Long)

-As you can see, in simple examples, this is very straightforward.
+As you can see, in simple examples this is very straightforward.
 The only secret is knowing a little bit about the Smarty Template syntax, and the variables Cato makes available to you.
-The variables are described in this project's _README-TEMPLATES_ file.
+(The variables are described in this project's _README-TEMPLATES_ file.)

 Stub Code for a Play Framework Controller